tssmith1996-pmg/dateSelector/README.md

 - Allows users to select a range of dates with a compact user-friendly interface.
 - Enables users to filter data based on the selected date range.
 - Simple and intuitive design, easy to use.
+- Configurable to show or hide buttons with the simplest representation being a single date picker.

 ### Anatomy